Skip to content

 }'

-The response includes the generated text and metadata like token counts and timing information.
+The response includes the generated text and metadata like token counts and timing.

 Loading a specific adapter

 Add an adapter_id parameter to target a fine-tuned model.
-Here's an example using a math-specialized adapter:
+Here is an example using a math-specialized adapter:

 curl -X POST http://localhost:8080/generate \